mathworks/Simscape-Multibody-Contact-Forces-Library/README.md

 and persistent contact (parts resting on each other).

 **Please note that the Spatial Contact Force block has been added in R2019b.**
 **You should see if this block meets your needs before using this library.**

+**See File Exchange submission [Spatial Contact Force Examples Simscape Multibody](https://www.mathworks.com/matlabcentral/fileexchange/109680-spatial-contact-force-examples-simscape-multibody)**

 You are welcome to use these models in your own projects.
 If you need to include the library in your own example, I recommend you use just the